Sign the Petition Today For Massage to be Available on the NHS

 Private Healthcare Cash Plans: Reimbursement for IFA Registrant Treatments

-While it is impossible right now to predict the long-term implications that Brexit may have on the aromatherapy industry, it will be ‘business as usual’ until we have completed the exit from the European Union.
-All of the EU regulations that apply to the manufacture and supply of essential oils, personal care and aromatherapy products and services remain exactly as they are, and suppliers are required to comply with all the EU consumer safety regulations that apply.
+While it is impossible to predict right now the long-term implications that Brexit may have on the aromatherapy industry, it will be ‘business as usual’ until the the UK government decide which of our current laws and regulations they wish to keep, and choose those they want to amend, and then finally put a plan together to achieve the changes.
+Approximately 60% of these laws and regulations were put in place by the EU, or are based on EU directives – so there is a tremendous amount of work to do.
+No doubt the process of leaving the EU will become clearer as the UK works its way through the ‘divorce’ procedure.
+Therefore, all of the EU regulations that apply to the manufacture and supply of essential oils, personal care and aromatherapy products and services remain exactly as they are, and suppliers are required to comply with all the EU consumer safety regulations that apply when trading in Europe.
 These regulations include the General Product Safety Regulation, the Cosmetic Regulations, the Weights and Measures Regulations, the Control of Hazardous Chemicals (essential oils) and the various health and safety regulations suppliers currently have to comply with in order to ensure that the products they supply are safe for the consumer to use.

 Please see below a summary of the regulations of interest to aromatherapists as they apply now and what we know about the implications of Brexit: